-In any year, a PTU Head or dean may determine not to extend a contract to a tenure track faculty member who is not yet tenured.
-This determination may be made following a recommendation to the PTU Head by the tenured faculty in the unit, consistent with the department and the PTU's written criteria.
+In any year, a department head may recommend to the dean not to extend a contract to a tenure track faculty member who is not yet tenured.
+This determination may be made following a recommendation to the department head (or for schools and colleges with no departments directly to the dean) by the tenured faculty in the unit, consistent with the department and the PTU's written criteria.
 Timely notice must be given to the faculty member per University of Georgia and Board of Regents Policies on Notice of Employment.